SteeltoeOSS/Samples/Configuration/src/Kubernetes/README.md

 ﻿# Kubernetes Configuration ASP.NET Core Sample Application

 This ASP.NET Core sample uses the Steeltoe configuration providers for Kubernetes ConfigMaps and Secrets.
-All snippets below are executed from the directory `Samples\Configuration\src`.
+All snippets below are executed from the directory `Samples\Configuration\src\Kubernetes`.

 ## Pre-requisites